-&lt;sup>2 This water use includes potable water used to meet demands by the recycled water system while the recycled water system was offline to allow for infrastructure upgrades.
+2 This water use includes potable water used to meet demands by the recycled water system while the recycled water system was offline to allow for infrastructure upgrades.
+Plant upgrades were completed in April 2021.

 Chapter 6 - Water Supply Characterization